irisdum/sent2_cloud_remover/README.md

  - Esa SNAP (command gpt will be used)
  The conda env yaml  is in env/clean_env.yml.
 It enables to use google earth engine api, gdal (2.4), buzzard (0.6), tensorfow2, jupyter notebook, Fmask.
- Only tensorboard does not seems to work within this environmnent.
+ Tensorboard does not seems to work within this environmnent.
  `conda-env create -f env/clean_env.yml -name proj_env`
  `conda activate proj_env`
  To run jupyter notebook within this conda env :